jfx2006/markdown-here/README.md

 # ![logo][logo]
 Markdown Here Revival

-*Markdown Here Revival* is a fork of Markdown Here, the popular browser extension specifically targeting modern Thunderbird versions
+*Markdown Here Revival* is a fork of Markdown Here, the popular browser extension specifically targeting modern Thunderbird versions.
 It lets you write email in Markdown and render them before sending.
 It also supports syntax highlighting (just specify the language in a fenced code block).